Vibration Damping in Underactuated Cable-suspended Artwork -- Flying Belt Motion Control: System overview

 Second, we wanted to ensure that the computational components chosen could support a wide range of application styles as we developed new software for the artwork.
-We chose to use an ESP32-S3 based microcontroller due to its multi-core processing, onboard flash memory, and networking capabilities at a low price-point of \$20 USD.
+For the embedded motion control of the rotary stage we chose to use an ESP32-PICO-MINI based development board due to its multi-core processing, onboard flash memory, and networking capabilities.
 We chose to use a Mac Mini with an M2 processor to ensure high performance as we redesigned our computer vision application to leverage more up-to-date techniques.
-The use of the Mac Mini also grants us future flexibility with this application as we consider the integration of multiple camera views for a multi-instance installation of the artwork in a larger space.
+The use of the Mac Mini also grants us future flexibility with this application as we consider the integration of multiple camera views for a multi-instance installation of the artwork in a~larger space.
+In a multi-instance installation, a single Mac Mini is capable of coordinating the movements of many ESP32 controlled rotary stages either via a wireless MQTT network, or a custom CAN topology currently under development by the authors.
+This topology also allows for ``over the air'' firmware updates to be propagated from the Mac Mini to each ESP32 controlled rotary stage in the installation.

-While more sophisticated combinations of rotary stage and motor controller would have afforded us more precise control over the rotation of the belt, we opted to maintain a low price point for scalability -- i.e. increasing the number of units in the refurbished artwork -- and more generic components for ease of conservation.
-The total cost of the single instance hardware system excluding the Mac Mini was \$210 USD.
+While more sophisticated combinations of rotary stage and motor controller would have afforded us more precise control over the rotation of the belt, we opted to maintain a low price point for scalability -- i.e. increasing the number of units (microcontroller and rotary stage) in the refurbished artwork -- and more generic components for ease of conservation.